 If you refuse to sign, they will get more aggressive.
 They might cajole you and go to great lengths to convince you to sign.
 They will often resort to bullying and threatening.
 It’s not uncommon for them to claim you’re partially responsible for the accident, that you’re not that badly hurt or even that you’re faking your injury entirely.
 They will threaten that if you continue to pursue the case you won’t get anything at all.

 The thing to remember is that these people are paid to get out of giving you a settlement.
 They might not even understand your case aside from a glance at a file.
 They don’t know what you’ve been through.
 They don’t know the cost of your medical bills.
 They don’t know how much you’ve lost in terms of compensation, and they certainly don’t understand your pain and suffering.

-You can fight back against these people, but it requires help from a knowledgeable attorney like Stewart Bell Injury Lawyers.
+You can fight back against these people, but it requires help from a knowledgeable car accident lawyer like those at Stewart Bell Injury Lawyers.

 Compensation for Your Injuries